Opening up StopwatchCE12 May 2018

 Development setupVisual Studio 2008 looks like it has some Windows Mobile support included as standard, although I was not aware of this, and in any case only supports earlier versions of Windows Mobile (i.e. Windows Mobile 5 and the earlier PocketPC editions).
 I got the 32-bit versions since that is what my copy of Windows 7 requires.

-- This will spend a while searching for Unknown Device drivers and eventually failing, but for some reason in the process the XXXX (ActiveSync's successor) will be setup — indicated because the SDK installed later will not complain about it being missing.
+- This will spend a while searching for Unknown Device drivers and eventually failing, but for some reason in the process the Windows Mobile Device Centre (ActiveSync's successor) will be setup — indicated because the SDK installed later will not complain about it being missing.

 - From what I have read Visual Studio 2008 includes emulators, but the default install is slightly broken, so advice is to try this installer and select repair XXX — it seems to sort things for me, although I couldn't find any emulator programs anywhere under the Start Menu.
 Visual Studio seems to be able to find it though when starting a debug session.